Manhattan. February 14, 1984. Valentine’s Day.

 On May 2, 1972, at the office of John Hammond at Columbia Records in New York City, Springsteen, about to perform, said to himself, “I’ve got nothing, so I’ve got nothing to lose.
 I can only gain should this work out.
 If it don’t, I still got what I came in with.”

 “That was wonderful, play me something else,” said Hammond.
 Springsteen played “Growin’ Up,” “Mary Queen of Arkansas,” and “If I Was the Priest.”
 Impressed, Hammond knew that Clive Davis, Columbia Records’ president, had final approval on all signings.
 He gave Springsteen guidance for the Davis audition, then asked to see him perform live that same night.
-Springsteen found an open time between eight o’clock and eight-thirty at Max’s Kansas City.
-Hammond came, experienced Bruce Springsteen live.
+The Bitter End, Max’s Kansas City, and Kenny’s Castaways were all approached but none could accommodate Springsteen on such short notice.
+Appel secured a slot at Gerde’s Folk City on MacDougal Street.
+Hammond came.
 “John was beaming.
-I could perform,” Springsteen said.
+I could perform,” said Springsteen.

 “Things started to happen…slowly.
 A few weeks after I met John, he ushered me into Clive Davis’s office, where I was warmly welcomed.
-I played Clive a few songs and with gentle fanfare, I was invited to join the Columbia Records family.”
+I played Clive a few songs and with gentle fanfare, I was invited to join the Columbia Records family,” said Springsteen.

-While Appel compared Springsteen as “the new Bob Dylan,” Davis stated, “I saw him as a real original, someone who was not just the new Bob Dylan or another Bob Dylan, that was the kiss of death in those days.
+While Appel described Springsteen as “the new Bob Dylan,” Davis said, “I saw him as a real original, someone who was not just the new Bob Dylan or another Bob Dylan, that was the kiss of death in those days.
 And so, I was excited and I signed him.”

 At the age of 22, Springsteen signed a deal with Columbia.

 “I didn’t have a chance to even call other labels and try to get him into a bidding war.
 It was like so fast.
-I mean… I wasn’t gonna attempt the gods when Columbia Records calls and you got both Clive Davis, both John Hammond on your side, you want to make a deal.
-You’re not going to be petulant and cute, right?
+I wasn’t gonna tempt the gods.
+When Columbia Records calls and you got both Clive Davis, both John Hammond on your side, you want to make a deal.
+You’re not going to be petulant and cute.
 So we did, and it was great,” said Appel.

 “I saw rock and roll future”